 NFTs are interesting technology evolving in the Wild Wild West.
 This new notion is an opportunity for many bad actors to take advantage of candid people.

 Nevertheless, it's still something that allows settling a decentralized and transparent agreement between peers.
 It may be too a way to remunerate artists while accepting that their productions are reproduced by anyone.

 Other cool usages would be:

 - To centralize all our tickets (museums, concerts, transport, accommodations, restaurants, etc.) in a single wallet.

 - Have an NFT version of government files like your ID card.

 - Provide goodies to gamify any kind of experience.

 - Community incentives and governance.

 Overall, I hope people with better intents will soon overtake the gambling usage plaguing the ecosystem.
-For it will need that marketplaces will be more regulated and that good actors implement strong projects based on NFTs.
-We would finally see useful features that may improve our daily-life.
+It will require that marketplaces be more regulated and that good actors implement strong projects based on NFTs.
+We would finally see useful features that may improve our daily life.